janik6n/gcp-landing-zone/README.md

 - Artifact Registry Repository for container images
 - Secret Manager secrets (not secret versions)

-See [GCP Project Landing Zone module documentation](../modules/gcp-project-landing-zone/v1.0.0/README.md) for detailed information about the LZ module.
 The LZ module itself uses few modules to promote reusability.

 This configuration is used with [OpenTofu](https://opentofu.org/), but can easily be adjusted to be used with Terraform.
 No OpenTofu specific features are used.